dradtke/blog/content/post/rusty-dynamic-loading.md

 use dylib::DynamicLibrary;
 use std::path::Path;

-// Change according to your setup and platform. ".so"
+// Change according to your setup and platform.
-// files represent dynamic libraries on Linux systems.
-// This path assumes that your working directory at execution
+// This path assumes a Linux system, and that your working
-// time is `main`.
+// directory is `main`.
 const LIB_PATH: &'static str = "../app/target/debug/libapp.so";

 fn main() {